 - Sensory Issues!
 It never occurred to me before the ziti accident occurred, that my kid may have sensory issues.
 Since then I have become much more aware of what he likes, dislikes, and why.
 Most of the things he dislikes have a certain texture.
 So maybe it is not the taste so much as the texture.
 To get around this I will cook some foods differently.
 They don't like crunchy, okay, I will boil the vegetables!
 It works!

 Just because your little one is not fond of certain foods, or tries to make mealtime a battle field, doesn't mean you have to engage.
 They are not bad, just in need of some guidance.

-Remember, if nothing else is working you can always resort to the old standby!
-Eat what is given to you or wait for the next meal because I am not a short order cook!
-That's what my mom did and (I would not be surprised to hear) what most of your did and here we are just fine, worrying about our kids now!
+Remember, if nothing else is working you can always resort to the old standby.
+Eat what is given to you or wait for the next meal because I am not a short-order cook.
+That's what my mom did and (I would not be surprised to hear) what most of yours did and here we are, just fine, worrying about our kids now!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Please share with us your ideas, tips, and advice!

 Meagan Ireland (author) from Maine on April 19, 2018: